cortes-ciriano-lab/telomere_fusions/README.md

 # Detection of telomere fusions using sequencing data
 This repository provides functionalities for the detection of telomere fusions using whole-genome sequencing data.
 The pipeline, which is split into the 6 steps described below, requires an aligned bam file as input and a sample/run ID, which is used as prefix in the output files.
-For illustration ppurposes, we use below "test" as sample ID.
+For illustration purposes, we use below "test" as sample ID.
 We provide a test bam file ("test.bam") with the repository for testing purposes.<br>
 The code can be run serially.
 However, for large files we recommend to run steps 2 and 3 below in parallel using subsets of the data as input (e.g. performing the analyses on a per chromosome basis).<br>